Face Recognition [What is it and how does it work?]

 - Face Analysis: The image of the face is captured and analyzed.
 Most variants of facial biometric technology tend to rely on 2D images rather than 3D images.
 The software finds the geometry of an individual’s face, like the distance between their eyes, distance from forehead to chin, etc. Facial landmarks are identified to make it easier to distinguish a face in a database and a real live person.

 - Converting the Image: The captured face image (analog information) is transformed into a set of digital information (data) depending on an individual’s facial features.
 The numerical code is known as a faceprint.
 Each individual has a unique faceprint, also known as Biometric Templates.

-Compared to other types of biometric recognition, facial recognition is considered the most natural form of matching, because that is how humans actually differentiate one person from another: by comparing facial features.
+Compared to other types of biometric recognition, facial recognition is considered the most natural form of matching, because that is how humans can actually determine how one person can differentiate from another: by comparing facial features.
 When compared with other forms of biometric screenings, Face Recognition has the best User Experience.
 To recognize fingerprints. hand palms or a person’s iris, some part of the human body need to be purposely scanned by a special sensor.
 In order to implement face recognition, just a simple selfie of the user is needed.

 The main objective of facial recognition is to identify individuals, whether individually or collectively.
 The number of false positives can vary, depending on the technology used for facial recognition.
 The best face identification algorithm has an error rate of 0.08%.
 Facial recognition systems that operate with liveness detection, have higher rates of accuracy.